Ecuador & Galapagos

 ↠ Although WiFi may be offered, it is subject to interruptions and this is beyond the control of anyone.

-↠ Even if you have international texting and cell phone service, you may or may not get texts and messages.
+↠ Even if you have international texting and cell phone service, we have found that delivery of texts and messages can be delayed and dumped into your device at the same time.

 ↠ Guides have local phone service, but they are subject to the same gaps and interruptions.